7 Must-Have Breastfeeding Herbs

 • adaptogen, sedative, pain reliever, anti-inflammatory, acute and chronic pain, anxiety, depression, fatigue, headache, frequent colds, HSV, insomnia, iron-deficiency anemia, mental exhaustion, PCOS, PMS, PPD, PUPP, stress, and stress-related illness

-• possible respiratory depression in excessive doses
+• Caution: possible respiratory depression in excessive doses

 5. Calendula- {calendula officinalis}